GoIlluminate/style-guides/README.md

 # style-guides
-Style Guides for languages used by Illumiante
+Style Guides for languages used by Illuminate

 ### [SQL](sql/README.md)